 Joseph L. Mankowski, DVM, PhD, DACVP

 |BS||Cornell University, Ithaca NY|

 |PhD||Johns Hopkins University, Baltimore MD|

 Dr. Mankowski received his undergraduate degree in Neurobiology and Behavior and his DVM from Cornell University.
-He completed both his PhD in Human Genetics and his residency training in Comparative Pathology at Johns Hopkins before joining the JHU faculty in 1996.
+He completed both his Ph.D. in Human Genetics and Molecular Biology and his residency training in Comparative Pathology at Johns Hopkins before joining the JHU faculty in 1996.
 He is a member of both Cellular and Molecular Medicine and Pathobiology graduate programs at JHU.

-Dr. Mankowski serves as the director of academic training for the department including leadership of the Veterinary Biomedical Research Scientist training program at Johns Hopkins University, now in its 41st year of NIH T32 support.
-He has been been recognized for outstanding mentorship at Johns Hopkins by the JHU Graduate Student Association and by faculty peers as a Master Mentor, directing trainee and faculty mentorship initiatives in the department.
+Dr. Mankowski serves as the director of academic training for the department including leadership of the Veterinary Biomedical Research Scientist training program at Johns Hopkins University, now in its 43rd year of NIH T32 support, and a recently awarded NIH T35 award to train veterinary students in biomedical research.
+He has been recognized for outstanding mentorship at Johns Hopkins by the JHU Graduate Student Association and by faculty peers as a Master Mentor, directing trainee and faculty mentorship initiatives in the department.